nirjarigandhi/playWriter/README.md

 ```

 Note that the batch size of 50 sentences were chosen so that we could use a gpu without running out of memory for a faster training computation time.

+We chose the value of 768 for the embedding inside the decoding layer since this is what GPT-2 used (https://jalammar.github.io/illustrated-gpt2/) and given our inexperience we went with this number.

 ## Quantitative Measures
 To train our model we took the first 49 words of every sentence and let the model predict the 2nd to 50th word.
 This was faciliated using an attention mask to prevent the model from looking ahead further down the sentence.
 The accuracy of our model was how many of these words were predicted correctly given the previous words.
 In effect each sentence presented 49 tests for the model.